resthub/resthub.org/spring-stack.rst

 Client logging
 --------------

 In order to make JS client application debugging easier, RESThub provides a webservice used to send client logs to the server.
-In order to activate it, you should enable the **resthub-webserver-logging** Spring profile.
+In order to activate it, you should enable the **resthub-client-logging** Spring profile.

 POST api/log webservice expect this kind of body :